Small-scale demixing in confluent biological tissues

-To understand the mechanisms that drive cell sorting in confluent tissues, we study fluid mixtures using a vertex model where the degrees of freedom are the vertices that connect edges between each cell.
-To avoid complexities introduced by motility~\cite{activematterreview}, the dynamics of each vertex is Brownian.
-We ask whether or not large-scale interfacial tensions and, therefore, cell sorting are emergent/collective properties of such mixtures.
-We see a small-scale demixing in mixtures with differential adhesion, which is not thermodynamic in origin.
-We find that this behavior arises from dynamical trapping due to differential T1 barriers.
+In searching for whether or not large-scale interfacial tensions and, therefore, cell demixing are emergent/collective properties of such binary vertex model fluid mixtures, we do not observe large-scale demixing.
+However, we do observe small-scale demixing in mixtures with differential adhesion, which is not thermodynamic in origin and which we term micro-demixing.
+We find that this behavior arises from dynamical trapping due to energy barriers to neighbor exchanges (T1 transitions) that depend on configuration of the type of cell.
+We then ask if the predicted phenomenon of micro-demixing can be realized in cellular systems.

-\textbf{ Model}\\ We simulate multicomponent fluids using a 2D Brownian vertex model, which includes mechanical interactions between cells and dynamics generated by fluctuations at vertices.
-The mechanical interactions between cells are given by the energy functional for the $j$th cell of type $\beta$: